ibm-cloud-docs/openwhisk/openwhisk_actions.md

     Using the Windows Explorer action for creating the zip file results in an incorrect structure. {{site.data.keyword.openwhisk_short}} zip actions must have `package.json` at the root of the zip, while Windows Explorer places it inside a nested folder.
 The safest option is to use the command line `zip` command.
     {: tip}

 5. Create the action.
-When creating an action from a `.zip` archive, you must explicitly provide a value for the `--kind` flag by using `nodejs:6` or `nodejs:8`.
+When you create an action from a `.zip` archive, you must set a value for the `--kind` parameter to specify your Node.js runtime version.
+Choose between `nodejs:8` or `nodejs:10`.
     ```
-    ibmcloud fn action create packageAction --kind nodejs:6 action.zip
+    ibmcloud fn action create packageAction --kind nodejs:10 action.zip
     ```
     {: pre}